vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 {{< /tab >}}
 {{< /tabpane >}}

-The Tanzu Application Platform does not need an application binary or a container image in order to build and deploy an application.The platform includes a built-in (but swappable) build-service — part of its software 'supply-chain'.
+The Tanzu Application Platform does not need an application binary or a container image in order to build and deploy an application.
+The platform includes a built-in (but swappable) build-service — part of its software 'supply-chain'.

 The Tanzu Application Platform needs only the GitHub repository URL, branch name or tag of the source code you wish to run.
 If the code ever changes, the platform will rebuild and redeploy the application automatically.